 By Middle School, students decide on a performing arts elective between Chorus and Band.
 Grades 4-8 give two concerts a year at Christmas and in spring.
 Students with stronger musical affinity and talent can also join the a cappella group, the Band Ambassadors, and Jazz Band.
 Offerings vary from year to year dependent upon the interest of the students.

 In addition to having fun and learning new skills, students develop self-confidence and learn to feel more comfortable with their ability to communicate through our program.

 Throughout the school year all students present projects, read at Chapel, share written stories, and more!
 Even the most reluctant public speakers learn key skills and develop the confidence to present their ideas and work in a variety of group settings.

 A highlight of the year for Grade 6 students is the eagerly-awaited Grade 6 Musical in March, which showcases the talents of the class, as they are responsible for all aspects of the production in two performances.
 Grade 5 provides choral accompaniment.
 Recent productions include Frozen Jr., Footloose, The Lion King Jr., Peter Pan Jr., Beauty and the Beast Jr., and Alice in Wonderland Jr.

 Students are exposed to more dramatic productions based on literature read in class.
 The study of Shakespeare and the iambic pentameter, operative words, and emotional meaning are the main focus in Grade 8, as students prepare for an abridged version of a Shakespeare play.
-In December, Grade 8 students perform Scroogein a black box format.
+In December, Grade 8 students perform Scrooge in a black box format.
 Grade 7 students end the year with a presentation of the Italian plays which they rehearse in ancient city of Paestum during their study trip to Italy.

 WES students explore music, performing arts, and speech and drama as their spirit of creativity helps them grow and expand their cultural awareness.